gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 A frame is defined by a name, an affixed link (mobilized body) to which the frame is rigidly affixed, and a pose with respect to another frame.
 The pose determines the initial configuration of the frame on the affixed link.
-Note that the frame relative to which it is expressed may be affixed to a different link.
+Note that the pose may be expressed relative to a frame that is affixed to a different link.

 Frames can be used to compose information and minimize redundancy